Chart Color Schemes

 Household Composition

-Prospect features high concentrations of family households, with a fairly typical median household size
+Prospect features high concentrations of family households, with a higher-than-average median household size

-Family households account for 80.8% of all households, including 44.8% couples with children, 23.7% couples without children, and 11.0% single parent families.
-Non-family households constitute the remaining 19.2%, with lone person households at 17.5% and group households comprising 1.9%.
-The median household size is 2.9 people, which aligns with the Greater Sydney average.
+Family households constitute 80.8% of all households, including 44.8% couples with children, 23.7% couples without children, and 11.0% single parent families.
+Non-family households comprise the remaining 19.2%, with lone person households at 17.5% and group households making up 1.9%.
+The median household size is 2.9 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households